TommyTran732/Arch-Setup-Script/README.md

 6. Minimally setup GNOME 40 with pipewire
 7. Better mount options
 8. Added more filesystem support (Since Disk Utility is a GNOME dependency and it supports exFAT, NTFS, F2FS and UDF, I added support for those out of the box to make the experience a bit better out of the box)
+9. Randomize Mac Address and disable Connectivity Check for privacy

 ### Why so many @var_xxx subvolumes?
 Most of these subvolumes come from SUSE's partition layout prior to 2018, before they simply made @var its own subvolume.
 We cannot blindly do this however, since pacman